jmichaelsturm/jmichaelsturm.github.io/_posts/2020-05-10-mothers-day.md

 As a certified astronomy geek and ~~slightly~~ very obsessive family trip planner, I could not wait to drive hundreds of miles to witness
 [The Great American Eclipse of 2017](https://en.wikipedia.org/wiki/Solar_eclipse_of_August_21,_2017).
-I considered this to be a _once-in-a-lifetime_ opportity to see a total solar eclipse, even though I knew there will be another ***(even better)*** total solar eclipse in April 2024, [The *Greater* American Eclipse of 2024](https://en.wikipedia.org/wiki/Solar_eclipse_of_April_8,_2024).
+I considered this to be a _once-in-a-lifetime_ opportunity to see a total solar eclipse, even though I knew there will be another ***(even better)*** total solar eclipse in April 2024, [The *Greater* American Eclipse of 2024](https://en.wikipedia.org/wiki/Solar_eclipse_of_April_8,_2024).

-I was disappointed my wife, Cindy, and eldest son, Jacob, could not join us on the trip because it was on the first day of their classes, but I was thrilled that I would get to share this exciting time with my Mom, my daughter Katie, and my youngest son, Luke.
+I was disappointed that my Dad (who was in a nursing home), as well as my wife Cindy and eldest son Jacob (both of whom were in class), could not join us on the trip, but I was thrilled that I would get to share this exciting time with my Mom, my daughter Katie, and my youngest son, Luke.

 ## Oklahoma City to Potosi, Missouri